| It was an incredible claim, yet the evidence

 of gas level and temperature tracked one another remarkably closely.

-Measurements in ice cores of an even more potent greenhouse gas, methane,
+Measurements in the ice of an even more potent greenhouse gas, methane,

 showed a similar rise and fall that matched the rise and fall of temperature.(51)